steledama/lac/README.md

 #### Create host groups

 Each user must have his own group of monitored hosts-printers so start creating an host group from configuration > host groups
-The name of the group is important and has to be defined correctly in the agent .env file
+The name of the group is important and has to be defined correctly in the agent conf.json file

 #### Create user group and user